platformsh/platformsh-docs/docs/src/configuration/app/upgrading.md

             cmd: cd public && send-pending-emails.sh
     ```

-    it can now be written like:
+    it should now be written like this:

     ```yaml
     crons: